 What is Thor’s Well?

-Thor’s Well is a bowl shaped hole in the coastal rock that meets the Atlantic Ocean on the edge of the Oregon Coast.
+Thor’s Well is a bowl shaped hole in the coastal rock that meets the Pacific Ocean on the edge of the Oregon Coast.
 It was formed when the thrashing ocean eroded a sea cave causing it to collapse and left a natural hole, around 20 feet deep, in the rock.

 When the tide is high or the weather stormy, the waves of oncoming tides surge water under the bowl shaped hole filling it from underneath.
 After a few seconds the bowl overflows and sprays water over the surrounding rocks creating a very unique sight.
 It’s almost like Thor’s Well is draining the ocean and shooting it back out!